LinShi11/csci-476-594-spring2021-private/lab03/README.md

 ### Task 1:

 #### Task 1.1:
 In this task, I compiled and ran both a 32-bit version and a 64-bit version shellcode.
 I compiled them using the makefile that was given to us.
-Additionally, I realized that if I compiled using the setuid tag, it will convert both of the executables to be a setuid program; thus running as root privilege:
+Additionally, I realized that if I compiled using the setuid tag, it will convert both of the executables to be a setuid program; thus running with root privilege:
 ```
 [03/01/21]seed@VM:~/.../shellcode$ make
 gcc -m32 -z execstack -o a32.out call_shellcode.c